mfilippa/stm32_rev1/readme.md

 # Known issues

-- stm32f1 not done yet.
+- stm32f1 not done or tested.
 Rest of platforms are working.

 # Architecture